With more people travelling than ever before, this is what overtourism means today – and how we can avoid it.

 The top attractions in any given country aren’t necessarily the most incredible sites.
 Iceland’s Blue Lagoon is world-famous.
 But visitors to this Nordic island say there are other dipping spots that are just as majestic – without the crowds.

-This will ensure that local communities benefit from tourism and that the destination remains authentic.
+Buying locally-made products ensures that local communities benefit from tourism and the destination remains authentic.

 Don’t litter or make noise, cover up at temples, and be courteous to both the locals and to other tourists.